Cutthroat Island: Casting

+At the time the film was in development, Renny Harlin was married with Geena Davis, and he convinced producer Mario Kassar to cast Davis, who was by then known for light comedies, hoping it would turn her into an action-adventure star.
 Michael Douglas originally agreed to play Shaw under two conditions: filming had to start immediately because he was available only for a limited time, and his character had to have the same amount of screen time as Davis.

-Douglas eventually pulled out, claiming that Davis's role was expanded at his character's expense, while Davis wanted to quit when Douglas did, but was contractually obligated to finish the film.
+Douglas eventually pulled out, claiming that Davis's role as Morgan was expanded at his character's expense, while Davis wanted to quit when Douglas did, but was contractually obligated to finish the film.

 After Douglas quit, Harlin was so preoccupied with trying to find a male lead that set construction and script work were done without his input.
 Consequently, Harlin did not like what he saw when shooting was set to begin, leading to expensive rebuilding and rewriting.
 Tom Cruise, Keanu Reeves, Russell Crowe, Liam Neeson, Jeff Bridges, Ralph Fiennes, Charlie Sheen, Michael Keaton, Tim Robbins, Daniel Day-Lewis and Gabriel Byrne all turned down the role of Shaw before Matthew Modine agreed to do the role, partly due to his experience as a fencer.

 Oliver Reed was originally cast for a cameo as Mordechai Fingers, but was fired after getting in a bar fight and attempting to expose himself to Davis while intoxicated.
 George Murcell eventually took his place.